Plutonium(III) chloride: Using chlorine gas

-Using other gaseous fluorinating agents
+Using other gaseous chlorinating agents

-Plutonium(IV) oxide can also be chlorinated with phosgene (COCl2) or carbon tetrachloride, yielding analytically pure samples of PuCl3.
+Plutonium(IV) oxide (PuO2) can also be chlorinated with phosgene (COCl2) or carbon tetrachloride above 500 °C, yielding analytically pure samples of PuCl3.
 This method has been used at Los Alamos National Laboratory.
-One method for the continuous production of PuCl3 using phosgene is as follows:

-Plutonium(IV) oxalate hydrate (Pu(C2O4)2*6H2O) is precipitated from plutonium(IV) solution, dried, and calcined (heated to decomposition without oxygen) to form plutonium(IV) oxide (PuO2).
+One method for the continuous production of PuCl3 using phosgene is as follows: Plutonium(IV) oxalate hydrate (Pu(C2O4)2*6H2O) is precipitated from plutonium(IV) solution, dried, and calcined (heated to decomposition without oxygen) to form plutonium(IV) oxide (PuO2).
 The resulting PuO2 is then heated with phosgene in a tube furnace at 500 °C. This method produces plutonium at a rate of 250 grams / hour.

 Using ammonium chloride

-To ensure a high-purity product, plutonium(III) chloride can be prepared by reacting plutonium metal with ammonium chloride at high temperature.
-The ammonium chloride sublimes, producing ammonia and hydrogen chloride.
-The hydrogen chloride subsequently reacts with the plutonium metal to form PuCl3.
-The overall reaction follows like so:
+To ensure a high-purity product, plutonium(III) chloride can be prepared by reacting plutonium metal with ammonium chloride at high temperatures.
+The ammonium chloride sublimes, producing ammonia (NH_{3}) and hydrogen chloride.
+The hydrogen chloride subsequently reacts with the plutonium metal to form PuCl3: